 Grants must be properly identified by program name ("Public Transportation for Nonurbanized Areas"), CFDA number ("20.509"), and WBS number on the Schedule of Expenditures of Federal and State Awards.
-This information is available from the agreement with NCDOT; program name is on the first page and the WBS number is on the upper right-hand corner of the first page.
+This information is available from the agreement with NCDOT; program name is on the first page.
 Grantor and/or pass-through grantor should also be included.
 Some of the capital funded under the Community Transportation Program is funded with state and local funds.
 If the capital is state funded, the State Capital Program is the sources of funds.
-Please do not combine like projects into one-dollar amount since we would need to call you for the breakdown; please report award amount, Federal Pass-through, State share and local share.
+Please do not combine like projects into one-dollar amount since we would need to call you for the breakdown; please report award amount, Federal Pass-through, State share, and local share.
 On NCDOT's confirmation from the Grant Master List (GML), these funds are shown as part of CFDA number 20.509.